RustyReich/Multris/README.md

 ```
   FULLSCREEN - Enable or disable fullscreen mode
       VOLUME - Set the volume of the game audio.
 Between 0-9
-   LIMIT FPS - Limit the FPS of the game to twice that of the refresh rate of the display to reserve resource usage.
+   LIMIT FPS - Limit the FPS of the game to twice that of the refresh rate of the display.
+               This is to lower CPU usage.
     CONTROLS - Modify the keybindings for the game.
 ```